Collaborative Knowledge Distillation via a Learning-by-Education Node Community: LENC Framework Architecture

-In Policy 4 the teacher node sends to the student LENC node its FM and DH parameters ($\mathbf{w}^t_s$, $\mathbf{w}^t_j$) and structure ($f^t$ and $\Tilde{f}^t_j$), for its $j$-th task, $j\in \{1, \dots, T^t\}$.
+\textbf{Policy 4: DNN Model Transfer}\\ In Policy 4 the teacher node sends to the student LENC node its FM and DH parameters ($\mathbf{w}^t_s$, $\mathbf{w}^t_j$) and structure ($f^t$ and $\Tilde{f}^t_j$), for its $j$-th task, $j\in \{1, \dots, T^t\}$.
 This option is only applicable when the student LENC node is fully untrained at the beginning of the current knowledge transaction ($T^s = 0$).
 Essentially, the student LENC node is transformed into a copy of the teacher LENC node.\\